enkidevs/curriculum/javascript/node/intro-node/the-repl-terminal.md

 16
 ```

-Variables can also be used in the terminal, if the `var` keyword is used then the value is stored but not printed, whereas if the *var* keyword isn’t used the value is both stored and printed.
+Variables can also be used in the terminal, if the `var` keyword is used then the value is stored but not printed, whereas if the *var* keyword isn't used the value is both stored and printed.

 ```bash
 > x = 5